tgoetz/orderservice-demo/README.md

   ```text
   $ ./mvnw spring-boot:run
   ```
+## Endpoints

 The application runs on port `8080` and has two endpoints:

 * `http://localhost:8080/products`
 * `http://localhost:8080/orders`

+## Data storage

+An in-memory H2 database is used as storage solution, initial data is inserted by Spring Boot via `src/main/resources/data.sql`.

+## API docs and swagger-ui

 Please see the detailed API documentation below.
 There's also a swagger-ui endpoint available that can be reached via `http://localhost:8080/swagger-ui/`